-- Do not use cringy email address such as firstname.lastname@example.org.
+- Do not use a cringy email address such as firstname.lastname@example.org.

-- Do not add personal facts/websites.
-Example: age, religion, sexual orientation, marital status, offensive blogs etc.
+- Do not add extremely personal details as they might lead to biased hiring.
+Example: age, religion, sexual orientation, marital status, etc.

-If summary is the appetizer, work experience is the main course of your resume.
-Your work history section shows potential employers what kind of employee you'll be.
+If a professional summary is an appetizer, work experience is the main course of your resume.
+Your work history section shows potential employers the kind of work you have done in the past.

 DO IT :

 - Get experience.
-And lots of it.
-Do some freelance work, volunteer at a local animal shelter, or do an internship.
+Do some freelance work, volunteer, at a local animal shelter, or do an internship.